kingsyy/dimmer-blueprint/README.md

-# Dimmer Blueprint
+# Dimmer Brightness Blueprint

-Home assistant blueprint for controlling a dimmer
+Home Assistant blueprint for controlling a dimmer from zigbee2mqtt

-### Description
+## Description

-This blueprint allows you to control light brightness using a dimmer switch.
-It supports selecting lights from a dropdown input and adjusting their brightness based on dimmer steps.
+This blueprint allows you to control light brightness for multiple lights using a dimmer switch.
+You can select a light from a dropdown input helper and adjust its brightness based on dimmer steps.
+When pressed and turned it adjusts the brightness of one light element, the Combined Light variable.
+This way you can turn all the lights on or off.
-Some dimmers will need custom logic for the changing the brightness percentage.
-Currently it triggers on step size change, checks for the action is up or down and adds or subtracts that from, the current brightness.
-I would have like to do this in one blueprint but combining the automations seemed to make thing much more unclear.

-## Dimmer Brightness Adjustment Blueprint

-### Description
-This blueprint adjusts the brightness of a selected light based on the dimmer step size.
+---
+Currently it is only checked to be working with zigbee2mqtt device [TuYa ERS-10TZBVK-AA](https://www.zigbee2mqtt.io/devices/ERS-10TZBVK-AA.html) (and types seen as).
+** Dont forget to set the dimmer in command mode. ** The mqtt event gets checked for payload for brightness_step_up, brightness_step_down, color_temperature_step_up, color_temperature_step_down and toggle.

 ### Inputs

-- **Dimmer Step Sensor**: Sensor for dimmer step size.
+- **MQTT Topic**: The MQTT topic to listen to.
-- **Light Selector Input**: Input select entity containing light entity IDs.
+- **Input Select Dropdown**: Input select helper entity containing light entity IDs.
+- **Combined Light**: The light entity that controls all lights in the dropdown.

 ### Setup

 1. Create an `input_select` entity with the IDs of the lights you want to control.
-2. Configure the blueprint with the appropriate sensor and input select entity.
+2. Configure the blueprint with the appropriate MQTT topic, input select entity, and combined light.

 ### Automation Details

-- **Dimming**: Adjusts the brightness of the selected light based on the dimmer step size.
+- **Turning the Knob**: Adjusts the brightness of the selected light based on the dimmer step size.

-### Usage
-1. Select the dimmer step sensor.
-2. Choose the light selector input.
-3. Save and activate the automation.

-This blueprint provides smooth dimming control for lights based on a dimmer step sensor.

-## Dimmer Single Click Control Blueprint

-### Description
-This blueprint cycles through lights and toggles the selected light on a single click.

-### Inputs
-- **Click Device**: Device that triggers the light selection (toggle action).
-- **Light Selector Input**: Input select entity containing light entity IDs.

-### Setup
-1. Create an `input_select` entity with the IDs of the lights you want to control.
-2. Configure the blueprint with the appropriate click device and input select entity.

-### Automation Details
-- **Single Click**: Cycles through the lights in the dropdown and toggles the selected light.

-### Usage
-1. Select the click device.
-2. Choose the light selector input.
-3. Save and activate the automation.

-This blueprint simplifies managing multiple lights with a single click, providing easy configuration and smooth control.
+- **Pressing the Button**: Selects a light to dim.
+The selected light will flash for a second.
+- **Turning the Knob and Pressing the Button**: Adjusts the brightness of the combined light variable based on the dimmer step size.